Spring tufa, travertine, and other formations

 Tufa, travertine or sinter?

-In scientific literature there are very different terms which describe this phenomenon.
+In the scientific literature there are very different terms that describe this phenomenon.
 Usage of these terms is not universally accepted and there is some confusion regarding their usage.
-Some of most popular terms are listed below:
+Some of the most popular terms are listed below:

-Calcareous (lime) and porous deposits formed by waterbodies with ambient temperature, for most part – springs.
+Calcareous (lime) and porous deposits formed by waterbodies with ambient temperature, for the most part – springs.

 Spring water often contains dissolved lime.
-When the water reaches surface and air, lime is precipitated: right at the mouth of spring or after some distance.
-Such sediments are porous, light and are called tufa.
-It is popular construction stone – when it is mined, it can be easily formed and cut but over the time it becomes hard.
+When the water reaches the surface and air, lime is precipitated: right at the mouth of the spring or after some distance.
+Such sediments are porous, and light and are called tufa.
+It is a popular construction stone – when it is mined, it can be easily formed and cut but over time it becomes hard.

 Tufa often forms natural barrages – natural dams, turning the spring-fed rivers into a chain of small lakes, divided by tufa dams and linked by waterfalls falling over these dams.
 Such tufa dams have formed such amazing monuments of nature as Plitvice Lakes (Croatia) or Semuc Champey (Guatemala).

-Amazing type of tufa formations is tufa walls – wall shaped tufa formations with spring stream floving on top of these natural "aqueducts".
-Amazing example is Usterling Wachsender Felsen in Germany, Bavaria.
+Amazing type of tufa formations is tufa walls – wall shaped tufa formations with spring stream floating on top of these natural "aqueducts".
+An amazing example is Usterling Wachsender Felsen in Germany, Bavaria.

 Tufa serves as great media for plant growth and often tufa formations are covered with beautiful moss cover and other plants.
-Amazing example is Dard Springs (France).
+An amazing example is Dard Springs (France).

 If lime deposits are created by thermal springs or if deposits are slowly created in media without much life (e.g. in caves), lime is much denser.
 Such dense sediments of lime are called travertine.
-In fact, word “travertine” often is referred also to cold (ambient) water formations and the border between terms "tufa" and "travertine" is not firmly set.
+In fact, the word “travertine” often is referred also to cold (ambient) water formations, and the border between the terms "tufa" and "travertine" is not firmly set.

 Travertine formations often are beautiful and form such world-class landmarks as travertine terraces, e.g. Pamukkale (Turkey) or Huanglong (China).
 Similar to tufa, also travertine forms natural barrages, there are many travertine waterfalls with hot water flowing over it.